Of all the inexplicable cases I had investigated in all these years, none was ever as lethiferous, as 'The poniard of death'.

 'Indeed, my experience is limited, but rest assure that you are in good hands!'

-'Exactly Bonheur and we are in the 20th century now.
+'Exactly!
+We are in the 20th century now.
 Don't be so pessimistic, my boy!'

 It did look very inusitate to see two middle-aged investigators in their early forties driving a vehicle, along the side of late 18th century waggons and 19th century carriages with Arabian horses.